 Integrating “Hard” and “Soft” Infrastructural Resilience Assessment for Water Distribution Systems

-GT measures for the analysis of the organizational dimension of resilience.
+GT measures for the analysis of the social dimension of resilience.

 Nodes with the highest value in this measure will have the best picture of what is happening in the network as a whole.
-An actor with short paths can rapidly distribute information and have rapid access to pieces of information, thus minimizing the time needed to perform key response tasks.
+An actor with short paths can rapidly distribute information and have rapid access to pieces of information to quickly return to preevent functional levels.

 Article of the Year Award: Outstanding research contributions of 2020, as selected by our Chief Editors.
 Read the winning articles.